icinganalysis/icinganalysis.github.io/content/calibration_of_naca_icing_tunnels.md

 ##Notes

-Emily Timko (lead author of [^7]) reviewed a draft of this post.
+I thank Emily Timko (lead author of [^7]) for reviewing a draft of this post.
-I edited it after it was reviewed, and any errors are mine.
+I edited the post after it was reviewed, and any errors are mine.

 [^1]: NACA Annual Report for 1929 discussing the Langley Refrigerated Wind Tunnel, via NASA-SP-2002-4226, ["We Freeze to Please": A History of NASA's Icing Research Tunnel and the Quest for Flight Safety](https://ntrs.nasa.gov/citations/20020066162)